nolangh/todo/README.md

-# todo-test
+# todo

-replacment for my current todo
+TODO app for class